MarynaShavlak/dev-interview-hub/src/features/articleRecommendationsList/README.md

 The **`ArticleRecommendationsList`** component is a vital tool for displaying relevant article recommendations, enhancing user engagement by offering additional content based on the current article's category.
 By supporting dynamic recommendations, design adaptation, and localization, it provides a versatile and user-friendly experience.
 The use of `memo` ensures optimal performance, making it an efficient choice for integrating article recommendations into your application.
+Additionally, by implementing lazy loading, the `ArticleRecommendationsList` component optimizes performance, contributing to a faster and more efficient application.